Marta-Pabierowska/currency-converter/README.md

 ## Description

 Welcome to my currency converter project.
-That is an excellent subject for me to practice creating spreadsheets in JavaScript.
+That is an excellent subject for me to practice creating spreadsheets using JavaScript, Flex, BEM and different graphics programs.
 I can test my ideas with it and have fun doing it.
 😊 I invite you to familiarize yourself with my project.